This blog may contain affiliate links. Read our disclosure policy for more info.

 The inside also has a small cafe close to the entrance if you want to grab a small snack or coffee.

 7. Walk along Calle de La Ronda

 If you thought the streets of the historic center were beautiful just wait until you visit Calle de La Ronda.
 This gorgeous street is famous in the city and is lined on either side with small colonial buildings.

 The street was a very popular place for artists and musicians to live in the past and that influence has been left behind.

-There is lots to do on Calle de la Ronda including a visit to the Casa de Art Museum, enjoy live music, and get a bite to eat at a cafe or restaurant.
+There are lots to do on Calle de la Ronda including a visit to the Casa De Las Artes Museum, enjoying live music, and getting a bite to eat at a cafe or restaurant.
 By no means is this a bucket-list place to visit but the cute vibe and welcoming atmosphere make it the perfect place to stop in the historic center of Quito.

 I have seen a few changing of the guard ceremonies during my travels and the one in Quito was impressive, to say the least.
 I mean, they even used horses!

 The entire show is really worth a look and the president himself attends from his balcony.
 This is popular among visitors and locals so the plaza does get really busy.

 So, if you do happen to be in Quito on a Monday (it’s only on Mondays) then head to Plaza Grande at 11 am sharp to watch the changing of the guard.